Isac-E-Perez/K-means-Cluster-Analysis/README.md

 [^2]:  The *total within-cluster variation* measures the compactness (i.e. goodness) of the clustering and we want it to be as small as possible.
 [^3]:  There are several k-means algorithms available.
 The standard algorithm is the Hartigan-Wong algorithm, which defines the total within-cluster variation as the sum of squared distances Euclidean distances between items and the corresponding centroid.
 [^4]: C<sub>k</sub> is the k<sup>th</sup> cluster and W (C<sub>k</sub> is the within-cluster variation.
 [^5]: Currenlty I am not sure why the function and the formula differ.
 They should be the same and I am looking into it.
+Using Version 1.4.1717 for RStudio.